otrv4/otrv4/otrv4.md

 This session expiration time is decided individually by each party so it is possible for a party to have an expiration time of two hours and another party to set it to two weeks.
 For the first data message, the session expiration time is set by the receiver once this message is received.
-We reccommend setting it to two weeks.
+We recommend setting it to two weeks.

 This session expiration time is set up as a timer.
 This timer can be compromised by clock errors.
 Some errors may cause the session to be deleted too early and result in undecryptable messages being received.
 Other errors may result in the clock not moving forward which would cause a session to never expire.
-To mitigate this, implementers should use secure and reliable clocks that can't be manipulated by an attacker.
+To mitigate this, implementors should use secure and reliable clocks that can't be manipulated by an attacker.

 The session expiration time encourages keys to be deleted often at the cost of